HanlinCAI/HanlinCAI.github.io/content/authors/admin/_index.md

     link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ''
+email: 'hanlin.cai@ieee.org'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

 Mr. Cai is a junior majoring in **Automation** at Fuzhou University and **Robotics** at Maynooth University.
-Currently, Mr. Cai is working as a research assistant in the Key Laboratory of Industrial Automation Control Technology and Information Processing (ICATIP), advised by [Prof. Zhezhuang Xu](https://dqxy.fzu.edu.cn/info/1102/3547.htm) and [Dr. Chin Hong Wong](https://www.researchgate.net/profile/Chin-Hong-Wong).
+Currently, Mr. Cai is working as a research assistant in the Key Laboratory of Industrial Automation Control Technology and Information Processing (IACTIP), advised by [Prof. Zhezhuang Xu](https://dqxy.fzu.edu.cn/info/1102/3547.htm) and [Dr. Chin Hong Wong](https://www.researchgate.net/profile/Chin-Hong-Wong).
 His research interests are on the deep learning and its applications in industrial IoT.
 {style="text-align: justify;"}